MaastrichtU-IDS/dsri-documentation/website/src/pages/training.md

 We organize training to cover essential data science skills needed to start using the DSRI.
 These include get access to the DSRI web UI, create a new data science application, write reproducible code and learn good programming practices.
 We also offer more advanced training such as GPU Programming, Parallel Programming and Deep Learning.

-## Our instrutors
+## Our instructors

-All trainings are taught by Research Software Engineers and Data Scientist from the DSRI, in-house experts with in-depth technical skills, and extensive teaching experience.
+All trainings are taught by members of the **Research Computing Support** team, in-house experts with in-depth technical skills, and extensive teaching experience.
 DSRI instructors are certified Carpentries Instructors, and members of the international Carpentries community.

-## Training materials

-All training [materials](https://maastrichtu-ids.github.io/dsri-workshop-start-app/) are collaboratively developed with the research community and are freely available.

----

 ## Upcoming training

-**Do you want to get started with the DSRI?** Contact us at [dsri-support-l@maastrichtuniversity.nl]([mailto:dsri-support-l@maastrichtuniversity.nl]) to start preparing a training for your department.
+**Do you want to get started with the DSRI?** Please use the [**Topdesk Key User Support form**](https://servicedesk.icts.maastrichtuniversity.nl/tas/public/ssp/content/serviceflow?unid=072e82c05082423db8a406c52145194b) to start preparing a training for your department.

 [ ## Past training]: #